Our Core Purpose

 growing great grasses since 1986

-To produce better living through plants.
+To promote better living through plants.

 John Hoffman knew early on that he loved plants.
 He wasn’t afraid of the hard work that came with gardening, so it was no surprise he began his horticultural career in landscaping.
 In 1981, he started a design-installation firm and called it Landscapes by Hoffman.